 Others include service-oriented nonprofits that rely on fundraising for more than one-third of their operating budgets.
 The United Way, Special Olympics and the American Society for the Prevention of Cruelty to Animals are all examples of service-oriented public charities.

-Public charities are eligible to receive tax-deductible donations from individuals (up to 50% of the donor’s income) and corporations (up to 10% of the organization’s revenue), and are governed by a board of directors.
-Another rule that public charities are subject to is that no more than 50% of their board of directors must be related to each other.
+Public charities are eligible to receive tax-deductible donations from individuals (up to 50% of the donor’s income) and corporations (up to 50% of net profits).

 2. Private Foundation: